cardano-foundation/CIPs/CIP-0013/README.md

 - [x] There exist one or more wallets supporting Stake Pool URIs.
   - [ ] TBD
 - [x] There exist other CIPs or drafts defining additional URI protocols.
-- [x] There exist one or more wallets supporting additional URI protocols.
+- [ ] There exist one or more wallets supporting additional URI protocols.
   - [ ] TBD

 ### Implementation Plan

-Encourage wallet and dApp developers to support initial protocols for all currently defined URI protocols, keeping in mind these are each likely to be considered separately:
+Encourage wallet and dApp developers to support all currently defined URI protocols, keeping in mind these are each likely to be considered separately:

 - Payment URIs
 - Stake Pool URIs